rahul-gharat/dronahq-docs/docs/reference/Utility.md

 ```

 :::info
-headers, data, useProxy and timeout are optional parameters, incase you don't want to specify any of them, put an empty string ('') instead while calling the method.
+headers, data, useProxy and timeout are optional parameters, in case you don't want to specify any of them, put an empty string ('') instead while calling the method.
 :::

 <span style={{fontSize: 24}}>Example POST Request</span>